The Slovenia Times

 Science & Education

-Špela Miroševič, who is spearheading the developing a drug for the treatment of her son Urban's CTNNB1 syndrome.
+Špela Miroševič, who is spearheading the developing of a drug for the treatment of her son Urban's CTNNB1 syndrome.
 Photo: Katja Kodba/STA

 Slovenia will co-finance the final stages of research of orphan drugs to help children with rare diseases under legislative amendments confirmed by parliament after the case of a five-year-old boy with a rare genetic disorder prompted a massive fundraising campaign.